 2. Run Away from Unsolicited Advice

+People will always share their opinions with you in life.
+Sometimes, it's helpful.
+But all too often, it isn't, as good intentioned as it may be.
 I have spent way too many hours of my life fielding unsolicited advice from friends, family, or even strangers.
-Everyone means well, but ultimately if you aren't asking for someone's advice try to mindfully tell them to zip it.
+Everyone means well, but ultimately if you aren't asking for someone's advice, try to mindfully tell them to zip it.
 Everyone has a thought when it comes to IVF: "Relax."
 "Try acupuncture."
 "Take herbs."
 "Maybe try naturally a little longer."
 "Don't exercise."
 "No cold food."
+I've heard it all.

-3. Ask as Many Questions As You Want
+3. Ask as Many Questions as You Want

 IVF is foreign and intimidating when you start.
 It's overwhelming, expensive, confusing and intimate.
 I found myself apologizing for taking up too much time calling my nurses and asking questions.
 But it's your body, your journey, and it's so normal to want to know everything as its happening to you.